MicrosoftDocs/windows-dev-docs/hub/powertoys/general.md

 ## Experimentation

-Will activate experimentation with new features for Windows Insider builds.
+Will activate experimentation with new features on Windows Insider builds, if availabe.